 Dr Claire-Marie Roberts is a BPS Chartered Psychologist (CPsychol), Chartered Scientist (CSci) and BASES Accredited Sport and Exercise Scientist who is an applied practitioner and an academic.
 As an applied practitioner, she specialises in working with individual and team athletes, coaches, support staff and National Governing Bodies in sport.
 She was a British Olympic Association (BOA) Psychologist who supported Team GB at the London 2012 Olympic Games.
 She has also supported athletes from a number of sports including swimming, golf, hockey, football, handball, fencing, tennis, cricket, and rugby union.
 Claire-Marie's specific research interests include the psychology of the female athlete and the psychology of combining motherhood and an elite athletic career.

-Dr Nicola Brown is a Reader in Female Health and teaches on undergraduate and postgraduate degree programmes in the Faculty of Sport, Health and Applied Science at St Mary’s University.
+Dr Nicola Brown is an Associate Professor in Female Health and teaches on undergraduate and postgraduate degree programmes in the Faculty of Sport, Allied Health and Performance Science at St Mary’s University.
 She is also a member of the Research Group in Breast Health at the University of Portsmouth who are well known within the commercial sector, with research projects funded by many of the major lingerie, sports bra, and sporting apparel manufacturers around the world.
 Recent projects Nikki has been involved in include investigation of sports bra use, sports bra preferences, breast pain and bra fit issues in exercising females, breast education of adolescent schoolgirls, and the relationship between breast size and body composition.
 These projects aim to increase scientific knowledge of breast health issues and to inform effective strategies for optimising health and performance of female athletes and exercisers.